AustinGil/presentations/file-uploads.md

 # Background: HTTP

-All website communicate over HTTP (Hypertext Transfer Protocol)
+All websites communicate over HTTP (Hypertext Transfer Protocol)

 HTTP functions as a request–response protocol in the client–server model.